Jade-ux/wunderlust_gallery/README.md

 - Search - users can search the site for art that contains their search query in the name or description of the artwork
 - Featured collection - users can view the artwork currently featured on the store
 - Add to wishlist - users can add items they want to save to their wishlist.
+- Admin - admin users can log into the admin portal to manage artwork, artists, categories, countries, orders and users.

 ### Features Left to Implement